-Deputy Chief 13 work days
+Deputy Chief

-Battalion Chief 12 work days
+Battalion Chief

-Captain 11 work days
+Captain

-Lieutenant 10 work days
+Lieutenant

 Employees assigned in the Fire Prevention Bureau, or any officer assigned to the Headquarters Staff shall receive vacation at the rate of three (3) times the days listed above for their rank.
 Such employees shall also receive two (2) personal days in each year, which days shall be taken during the calendar year and shall not be carried forward.
 Where days have not been used, employees shall receive pay in lieu of time.